mcci-catena/Catena-Arduino-Platform/README.md

 2. The second part of the command is coded asynchronously.
 The asynchronous paths each call `pThis->completeCommand()` when all work has been done.
 Once the function has established at least one asynchronous completion path, the main function must return `kPending` (and must ensure that all the completion paths call `completeCommand()`).

+### Clock Management and Calibration

+On some platforms, the system clock needs to be calibrated explicitly in order for the real-time ticks from `micros()` and `millis()` to be accurate.
+Do this by calling `uint32_t gCatena.CalibrateSystemClock()`.
+This function updates the clock calibration, and returns a platform-specific value indicative of the calibration.
+On platforms that don't support (or that don't need) calibration, a dummy implementation is provided that returns 0.

 ### `Catena_functional.h`

 This wrapper allows the C++ `<functional>` header file to be used with Arduino code.